 Sublimation, as opposed to screen-printing or digital printing, is environmentally conscious.
 It has no ink wastage, because all the ink placed into the sublimation machine is used and none of the left over dye is rinsed into wastewater.
 We only print our patterns onto the panels that will become the t-shirt so we don't waste any printed material.

-We refrain from using swing tags, as these are mostly taken off and thrown in the bin after purchase, and we recently switched to A5 invoices rather than A4 to save half the amount of paper we use.
-Also, we don't use any gas or electricity at our pop up shop either, choosing solar powered devices where possible.
+We refrain from using swing tags as much as we can, as these are mostly taken off and thrown in the bin after purchase, and we recently switched to A5 invoices rather than A4 to save half the amount of paper we use.
+Also, we recently switched from giving customers buying in our pop up shop plastic carrier bags, to eco friendly, non woven fabric bags that can be re-used or recycle.